shiznix/unity-gentoo/README_vivid_known_issues.txt

 	* Mir enabled lightdm is unable to start a Gnome session
 		- It does successfully launch Gnome session if Seat type is set to 'xlocal' instead of 'unity' in /etc/lightdm/lightdm.conf.d/10-unity-system-compositor.conf

-	* Chromium segfaults in a Mir session when it's hardware acceleration is enabled [ERROR:sync_control_vsync_provider.cc] glXGetSyncValuesOML should not return TRUE with a media stream counter of 0.
+	* Chromium segfaults in a Mir session when it's hardware acceleration is enabled (see LP# 1420959) [ERROR:sync_control_vsync_provider.cc] glXGetSyncValuesOML should not return TRUE with a media stream counter of 0.

 	* 'glxgears' kills Mir session and so crashes X